oxpus/Download-Extension/README.md

 **Attention:**<br />
 The download extension is incompatible with Tapatalk.
-There is no support for this!
+There is no support for this!!